NicholasBM/Noisedetector/README.md

 # Noisedetector
-A configurable noise detector that can call a webhook or email you if a certain level of noise is detected
+A configurable noise detector that can call a webhook or email you if a certain level of noise is detected.
+I have this setup to only run after 8pm and over a certain threshold it calls a webhook that then fires off some IFTTT actions, such as a push notificaiton on my phone.

 ruby-noise-detection